Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Assembly 4.6 Setup was straightforward, and nothing felt tricky in daily use.
+Assembly 4.6 Setup was straightforward, and daily use did not reveal any awkward handling points.

-Cooling 4.0 Comfortable for long sits; warmer fabrics still feel like upholstery.
+Cooling 4.0 Comfortable for long sits, though warmer fabrics still feel like upholstery.

-Durability 4.4 Held its shape through repeat sit cycles and stayed stable on the edge.
+Durability 4.4 Held its shape through repeat sit cycles and stayed stable at the edge.

 Layout Practicality 4.1 Easy to place without taking over walkways.

-Cleaning 4.0 Easy day-to-day upkeep; the parts/slipcover approach reduces wear anxiety.
+Cleaning 4.0 Easy day-to-day upkeep; the parts/slipcover approach lowers wear anxiety.

 Value 4.6 Strong value for a main sofa.

-Overall Score 4.3 A balanced daily-driver that avoids extremes.
+Overall Score 4.3 A balanced daily-driver sofa that avoids extremes.

 The Elevate 86" Sofa